Peppermint Pixie Dream Girl

 Color

-A lush 1950s palimpsest where Shirley May Holmes’s ultimate sexual fantasy manifests into Dorothy: the Peppermint Pixie Dream Girl.
-They plan a date to the drive-in movies, but Shirley has much to conquer if she wants to land a kiss from Dorothy’s candy lips.
+In a luscious 1950s hellscape, a waitress named Shirley May Holmes's ultimate sexual fantasy manifests into Dorothy: the Peppermint Pixie Dream Girl.
+They plan a date to the drive-in movies, but Shirley has much to conquer if she wants to land a kiss from Dorothy's candy lips.
 Transphobic greasers, hetero-nonsense, and the nuclear blast itself will all come crashing down upon Shirley on this pivotal night...
 She may just need a little help to make it to sunrise alive.

 Written & Directed by